Dear colleague,

 I run this blog like I run my classroom: I assume nothing about your political leanings and keep private my own.
 Education, I've long said, is all about promoting the long-term flourishing of young people by teaching them to master things that, apart from school, they'd be unlikely to master.
 This is a nonpartisan endeavor, and intentionally so.
 Everyone is invited.

 This nonpartisan angle was challenged in the earliest years of my writing career when the topic I focused on was the Common Core State Standards (which were the topic of my first book).
-Though a super boring topic when I first started writing in 2012, by the time I had a book out on it in 2014, it had become a hot button political issue.
+Though a super boring topic when I first started writing in 2012, by the time I had a book on it out in 2014, it had become a hot button political issue.
 (This boring-thing-becomes-polarizing trend was just getting warmed up back then.)

 Yet despite the growing political hype around the CCSS, my aim in writing didn't change.
 I wanted to understand the standards.
 I wanted to see if they could help me to simplify and improve my teaching practice.